Hagerman Elementary School

 3rd Grade Daily binder/agenda checks along with WICOR implementation daily across curriculum and monthly use of job cards to start thinking about careers

-4th Grade Daily binder/agenda checks plus Star note taking in science journals and discussion of AVID acronyms and their meanings
+4th Grade Daily binder/agenda checks plus Star note taking in science journals and discussion of GRIT acronyms and their meanings

 5th Grade Daily binder/agenda checks learning of preliminary note taking strategies in math and history journals